Alfresco/alfresco-ng2-components/docs/tutorials/using-components.md

 ![login](../docassets/images/login-customized.jpg)

-We have carefully picked these three customizations because they cover the three fundamental ways you can ways to use, extend and configure ADF Components:
+We have carefully picked these three customizations because they cover the three fundamental ways you can use, extend, and configure ADF Components:

 1. Configuration Properties
 2. Event Listeners